 The Town of Wallkill is pleased to announce the return of our brush drop off program.
 Brush will be accepted at our Highway Department between the hours of 7:00AM to 3:00PM Monday through Friday.
 The Highway Department is located at 860 Route 17M, Middletown.
-You can also drop off brush on Saturdays for the month of November Only from 8AM to Noon.
+You can also drop off brush on Saturdays for the month of April Only beginning on April 8th through April 29th from 8AM to Noon.
 Please use our Keasel Road entrance when you visit us on Saturdays.
-Please note that the yard will not be open on Saturday November 26th due to the Thanksgiving Holiday.

 You can dispose of grass clippings, leaves and brush (no bigger than 3" in diameter) free of charge.
 Please note that we will not accepts any branches bigger than 3" in diameter, wood or stumps.

 This service is for Town residents only, proof of residency is required.

 PEARL RIVER, NY Sept.
 29, 2015 ---Orange and Rockland Utilities, Inc. today issued a reminder to all political candidates and their campaign workers about O&R's long-standing policy prohibiting the posting of all signs on utility poles.

 This policy is grounded in very practical safety and litter control considerations and O&R is asking the cooperation of political campaigns for compliance.